 During the summer, Rakowski works as a coach at the Stanford All-Star Baseball Camp as well as high school All-Star camps at Gonzaga and Kansas.
 He received his bachelor’s degree in kinesiology from San Francisco State in 2002, and then earned his master’s degree in teaching with a specialization in teaching leadership from National University in 2009.
 He currently resides in Worcester, Mass., with his wife (Barbara) and daughter (Susannah).

-Jeff Miller enters his ninth season as a member of the Holy Cross baseball staff in 2014 season, and will serve as an assistant coach this year.
+Jeff Miller enters his ninth season as a member of the Holy Cross baseball staff in the 2014 season, and will serve as an assistant coach this year.
 He has spent time as both an assistant coach and as director of baseball operations during his first seven years with the Crusaders.